PoloPro/polopro.github.io/_posts/2016-4-16-RSpec-and-TDD.md

 <hr>
 Every programmer knows the feeling of Day One.
 You may be waiting in line for coffee, or folding laundry, or meeting a friend for dinner.
 You're thinking about some project from work, maybe just complaining to yourself about an inconvenience.
 Suddenly, inspiration.
 A real eureka moment--a lightning bolt of clarity.

 Immediately you pull out your phone and begin writing furiously.
 Idea after idea flying onto your default notes app, misspellings left as tomorrow's problem.
 You need to write this down <em>now</em>.
 Your coffee, wrinkled laundry, or unfortunate friend is long forgotten.
 When you finally reach your computer, the rest of the day slides into a blur.
 One hand is diagramming while the other pours out beautiful, natural code.
-It's easier than speaking.
 As you stumble into bed, hours later, you're perfectly content with the world.

 That's Day One.
 Tests are for Day Two.